enzoturletti/AssistanceSoftwareWithGaze/README.md

 ## Train the model :

+This repository allows the possibility to train your own model, there is a script to train MPIIFaceGaze with ETH-XGaze pre-trained model.
+You can easily run a training process with the following steps.
+If you want to change the training parameters you can do so easily in the script `train/run_train.py`.

 1. First, you should normalizate the dataset.
 In the root folder run the following script:

 ```bash